latoyawenzinger/Deep-Learning-Challenge/README.md

 ## **Summary**:

 I think that preprocessing the features via encoding would help to optimize the model better.
 Using an encoder such as OneHotEncoder would convert the categorical features into numerical 'dummy' features.
-The new numerical features data allow the training of the model to be more efficient.
+The new numerical features data would allow the training of the model to be more efficient.